 - 1.02 The site is located directly off George Street with a side entrance off Brewers Lane, which is a pedestrianised footpath.
 To the north west, the rear elevation overlooks the rear open-air dining area of The Britannia public house and other residential gardens and houses beyond.
 To the north east are the rear roof spaces of existing shops along George Street.
-Further retail and residential housing is located to the south west. - 1.03 Planning permission is being sought for the redevelopment of the site to form a 3-storey building with retail remaining on the ground floor and 8 flats in the upper 2 storeys. - 1.04 This report considers the impact of existing noise levels on the proposed residential development.
+Further retail and residential housing is located to the south west. - 1.03 Planning permission is being sought for the redevelopment of the site to form a 3-storey building with retail remaining on the ground floor and 8 flats in the upper 2 storeys. - 1.04 This revised report considers the impact of existing noise levels on the proposed residential development.
 The assessment considers noise levels against current national and local guidelines and where appropriate, recommendations are made on mitigation measures necessary to ensure an acceptable noise environment for future residents.
+It also includes an extended assessment of patron noise from the Britannia public house, as requested by the Environmental Health Officer.